Bosch-0/Project-Muggle/README.md

 - More informative tray icons [issue #70](https://github.com/bitcoin-core/gui/issues/70)

-## Planned / early stage work

-### Bitcoin Core design system v2.0

-This will build on v1.0 and focus on components and patterns as well as foundations like colors, iconography, accessibility and typography.
-I am currently holding off working on these sections due to the discussions being had around switching from [Qt Widgets to Qt QML](https://github.com/bitcoin/bitcoin/pull/16883) which have very different design constraints and will determine what direction to take for these parts of the design system.

 ### GUI on-boarding designs v2.0
 v2.0 will focus on implementing the create wallet flow (v.1.0 and v2.0) alongside setting up your node.
 This will include hardware wallet integration and the ability to make watch-only wallets by importing descriptors.